henrylawson/henrylawson.net/website/_posts/2017-08-19-static-website-hosting-on-google-cloud-platform-gcp.markdown

    Cloud Storage leverages Google's caching network and your objects are cached close to your users as part of the service.

-After discovering this, I realised that the CDN was not needed.
+After discovering this, I realized that the CDN was not needed.
 I just needed to point the DNS records of my domain to a Google Cloud Storage bucket.
-However, I then realised that when using a custom DNS record in front of a Google Cloud Storage bucket, only HTTP is supported, your content will not be served over HTTPS - you can of course use a Google Cloud Load Balancer in front of the bucket and use your own certificate, but HTTPS is not served when using
+However, I then realized that when using a custom DNS record in front of a Google Cloud Storage bucket, only HTTP is supported, your content will not be served over HTTPS - you can of course use a Google Cloud Load Balancer in front of the bucket and use your own certificate, but HTTPS is not served when using